 We cross back into the Kosovar side and catch the bus back to Pristina.

 On arrival we start our city tour of Pristina, taking in things like the Bill Clinton statue, and stroll past the university to the Grand Hotel and UNMIK, the Skenderberg monument and the new Government Building, then the historic mosques and the tight lanes of the Old Quarter.
 You will see cafes, street market stalls, kids hawking cigarettes and phone cards, plus the vibrant community life of Kosovo’s biggest city.

-Free time back at the hotel before we head out for a group dinner in an awesome local restaurant, where you will be brought numerous local dishes until you can take no more!
+We’ll then head out for a group dinner in an awesome local restaurant, where you will be brought numerous local dishes until you can take no more!

 Overnight in Pristina.